Yorkshire Terrier: Health

 Health issues often seen in the Yorkshire Terrier include bronchitis, lymphangiectasia, portosystemic shunt, cataracts, and keratitis sicca.
 Additionally, Yorkies often have a delicate digestive system, with vomiting or diarrhoea resulting from consumption of foods outside of a regular diet.
 The relatively small size of the Yorkshire Terrier means that it usually has a poor tolerance for anaesthesia.
 Additionally, a toy dog such as the Yorkie is more likely to be injured by falls, other dogs, and owner clumsiness.
-Injection reactions (inflammation or hair loss at the site of an injection) can occur.
-In addition, allergies can cause skin to be dry, itchy and/or red.